junhayashii/react-portfolio/README.md

 # My Portfolio

-This is my personal portfolio website built with React and Vite.
+This is my personal portfolio website built with React + Vite.

 ## Table of Contents